sagemath/trac_to_gh/Issue 2850.md

 # Issue 2850: Docstrings and doctests for permgroup.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2850

 Original creator: cswiercz